-When They Tortured Me
+When They Tortured Me | www.ozy.com

 No one could have been more surprised than me when they called my name.
 As I left, I was told, “don’t look back.”
 I didn’t.

-My mother and Mev were both carrying copies of James Joyce’s Ulysses — my mother’s in Spanish, Mev’s in English.
+Mev and I were both carrying copies of James Joyce’s Ulysses — mine in Spanish, Mev’s in English.
 Mev and I quickly became friends.
 Things started developing in a new direction, but I had actually begun falling in love with Mev before I even met her — her letters had created a very powerful emotional connection between us.
 In April 1980, I was allowed to leave Argentina and go to Canada as a political refugee.
 Mev and I got married, and welcomed our son, Jonathan, into the world in 1984.

 Mev and I called Jonathan “the Amnesty kid” — something we still joke about.
 Even though Mev and I are divorced, we remain close and visit each other often, especially at Thanksgiving.
 We’re so proud of Jonathan.
 He has worked in international security and was featured in Forbes’ “30 Under 30,” where he was named one of “the brightest young entrepreneurs, breakout talents and change agents.”
 My story is one that Jonathan is proud to tell, and he often shares it at high-level events.
 He’s passionate about human rights — just recently he was in Argentina, participating in the Mothers of the Plaza de Mayo march.
 It’s great to see him continue down this path.